kinzokudev/nebula-new/README.md

 # Clarifications

-- This repo is currently WIP.
-Structure is complete, but docs are lacking.
+- This project is open to suggestions.
 Feel free to open issues or PRs If you think something is missing.
 Don't be shy, I don't bite :)

+- DO NOT EDIT FILES WITH SUDO ONCE YOU HAVE SET THIS UP, THEY WILL BE READ ONLY AND IT CAN PRODUCE UNEXPECTED RESULTS, DON'T OPEN ISSUES ABOUT THIS!

+- If it says "`/nix/store/lkjsxjnsjdkgljkasjg-somestupidhashhere/somefile.nix` not found" then you can either run `git add .` or you can just delete the `.git` folder with (assuming you're inside the directory where you put your config) `rm -r .git`.
+I recommend the latter if you don't know what you're doing with `git`.